jdinkla/ai-text2image/README.md

 Example-App that shows the integration of [GPT3.5](https://platform.openai.com/docs/models/gpt-3) and [DALL-E 2](https://openai.com/product/dall-e-2) using [langchain](https://docs.langchain.com/docs/).

+You need an OpenAI-API-key in order to run this example.

 1. Describe a situation in natural language.
 2. Create a scence description using GPT3.5
 3. Create an image using the description using DALL-E 2.